Arts meet Science: From Plastic to Microplastic

 Art meets Science

 The opening marked the beginning of a very unique collaboration.
-Mbongeni Buthelezi had joined forces with the SFB Microplastics and from 28 February to 4 March 2020 worked at Iwalewahaus while the special research section held a science rallye in the same location.
+Mbongeni Buthelezi had joined forces with the SFB Microplastics and from 28 February to 4 March 2020 worked at Iwalewahaus while the Collaborative Research Centre held a science rallye in the same location.
 The public in general but children especially were invited to watch the artist’s creative process and get to know him in person while finding out interesting information on the subject of microplastics.
 Five stations presented by PhD students taught participants all sorts of interesting facts ranging from the residue of tire tracks to what kind of plastic may be found in local rivers and lakes.

 The event that lasted five days was a great success and culminated in a „Bayreuther Stadtgespräch“ titled „Das Kunststoffzeitalter: Unsachliche Berichterstattungen zum Thema Mikroplastik verunsichern Verbraucher.
 Was Forscher wirklich (nicht) wissen und zukunftsweisende Lösungsansätze“ on 4 March 2020.
 Established in 2014 by the University of Bayreuth, this monthly format gives scholars a chance to interact with the interested public.
 In March, Mbongeni Buthelezi und Prof. Dr. Christian Laforsch (SFB 1357 Microplastics) talked about their respective motivation to collaborate and the impact they would like to have on society followed by a public discussion. (sg)